 The uterus, commonly called the womb, is a hollow muscular organ located in the female pelvis between the bladder and rectum.
 The ovaries produce the eggs that travel through the fallopian tubes.
 Once the egg has left the ovary it can be fertilized and implant itself in the lining of the uterus.
 The main function of the uterus is to nourish the developing fetus prior to birth.

-Ovarian cancers begin when cells in an ovary that grow abnormally quickly and develop into a tumor.
+Ovarian cancers begin when cells in an ovary grow abnormally quickly and develop into a tumor.
 Some tumors are benign (non-cancerous).
 Others are malignant (cancerous.)
 Ovarian tumors may be either solid or cystic (fluid-filled sacs).
 They can look very similar in appearance to benign ovarian cysts, which are very common, and this can make early diagnosis difficult.

 Ovarian cancers can develop in the different types of cells that make up the ovary.
 They are usually one of three types: